 By setting up a synced organization, you are avoiding having to deal with manual team and repository management, duplicate repositories, stuck repositories created with insufficient permissions and blocked pull request status due to overriding.

-Adding a synced organization
+Adding an organization

 Organizations that can be added to Codacy show up on the Organizations list.